CUTS Washington Monthly Brief

 Emerging Views and News on China's Role in the COVID-19 Pandemic

 With more than 10 million cases and 500,000 deaths, the human and economic cost of the COVID-19 global pandemic continues to haunt the world, despite some experts hope that the worst is over.
 The geopolitical fallout of the pandemic is even more threatening than the disease.
 Rise of counter narratives, misinformation and propaganda politics along with rising tensions in the Himalayas and South China Sea of the Indo-Pacific region, among others; continue to imperil the recovery while posing threat to international peace and security.
-Keeping this and other factors, CUTS WDC released the 4th and 5th editions of this continued Occasional News Wrap (ONW) in June 2020.
+Keeping this and other factors, CUTS Global released the 4th and 5th editions of this continued Occasional News Wrap (ONW) in June 2020.

 Ladakh clash is freezing out China’s Huawei in India